Rachel Hamstra, Guild Certified Feldenkrais Practitioner

 I have been a student of the Feldenkrais Method® for over 20 years, and have developed a deep personal connection with the work I teach.
 As a student, I underwent hip surgery in infancy through adolescence, which was followed by a years-long rehabilitation process using the Feldenkrais Method.
 My work with my practitioners and in my training has allowed me to explore all sorts of physical activities I never imagined could be so possible for me.
 I am able to dance, go on long hikes, ride horses, garden for hours at a time, and crawl around on the floor with preschoolers.
 For more information on my experience, check out this blog post.

-The Feldenkrais Method is about learning, not fixing, which inherently cultivates curiosity.
-I love getting people involved in their own wellbeing.
-Learning creates a dialogue about healing instead of treatment coming from the practitioner.
-As a practitioner, I am thrilled to have the opportunity to come full circle and share what I've learned.
-I find joy in helping others find the same sense of curiosity, hope, and ease that my practitioners gave me.
+I love getting clients involved in their own well-being, and creating a space where we can discover together about how change can happen.
+I teach in a trauma-informed manner, and it is my honor and responsibility to create a space where clients feel safe to explore.
+I am thrilled to have the opportunity to come full circle as a practitioner and share what I've learned.
+I find joy in helping others find the same sense of curiosity, hope, ease, and confidence that my practitioners gave me.